Search now

 The Day Pass

-You may now be rightly wondering what your options are if you don't just want to buy a point-to-point ticket and travel quite extensively on public transport in a day.
-Good news: The point-to-point ticket, as well as the zone ticket, is of course also available in an extended version.
-And this is valid on the 5 most beautiful scenic train rides in Switzerland!
+You might rightly wonder what your options are if you don’t just want to buy a simple one-way ticket and plan to travel extensively on public transport in one day.
+And if you don’t want to try to understand the ticket prices.
+Good news: both the route ticket and the zone ticket are also available in extended versions.
+And these are valid on the 5 most scenic panorama trains in Switzerland!

 The Day Pass for all of Switzerland

-To get around the entire public transport network in Switzerland during a day, there is the so-called Day Pass.
-This entitles you to free travel on the entire network of public transport in Switzerland on trains, buses, post buses, boats and certain mountain railroads.
-So with the Day Pass you can get on wherever you want and have access to any public transport that travels in Switzerland.
+To get around on Switzerland’s entire public transport network in one day, there is the so-called day pass.
+It gives you unlimited travel on the entire Swiss public transport network including trains, buses, post buses, boats, and certain mountain railways.
+With the day pass you can hop on wherever you want and have access to any public transport operating in Switzerland.

-However, you can only buy a Day Pass if you have a Half-Fare Card.
-(More about the Half-Fare Card in a bit.)
+However, you can only buy a day pass if you have a half-fare card.
+(More on the half-fare card shortly.)

-There is also a Supersaver Day Pass, which includes the same offers as the Day Pass just described and is also available to those without a Half-Fare Card.
-Supersaver Day Passes have limited availability and usually sell out quickly.
-Especially the low prices are very popular and only available for a short time.
-So if you know when you're traveling, it's worth looking around for a Supersaver Day Pass as soon as possible.
-You can find them in the SBB webshop up to 60 days before the day of travel, along with further information about the saver day ticket.
+There is also a saver day pass, which offers the same benefits as the day pass described above and is available even for those without a half-fare card.
+Saver day passes are limited and usually sell out quickly.
+The especially low prices are very popular and only available for a short time.
+So if you know when you'll be travelling, it's worth checking for a saver day pass as early as possible.
+You can find these up to 6 months before your travel date in the SBB webshop, along with more information about the saver day pass.

 The Day Pass for individual zones

-The Day Pass is also available in the tariff zones.
-It entitles you to free travel for one day in the purchased zone.
-If you make two or more trips in one zone, it may be worth buying a day pass, depending on the fare network.
+The day pass is also available in tariff associations.
+This entitles you to unlimited travel during one day within the purchased zone.
+So if you make two or more trips within one zone, depending on the tariff association it may already be worth buying a day pass.

-The annual subscription only makes sense if you either live in Switzerland or are here for a longer period of time.
-It costs 185.- CHF and is available either online or at the counter at any Swiss train station.
+The Half-Fare Travelcard is available either as an annual subscription or for just one month.
+The annual subscription only makes sense if you either live in Switzerland or stay here for a longer period.
+It costs CHF 185 and can be purchased either online or at the ticket counter at any Swiss train station.

-If you are in Switzerland for a month or less, there is the Swiss Half Fare Card.
-This is valid for one month and costs 120.- CHF.
-During this time you benefit from the same advantages as the regular Half Fare Card.
-The Swiss Half Fare Card is also available either online or at the ticket counter.
-The area of validity of both Half Fare Cards is the same as for the Day Passes.
+If you are in Switzerland for a month or less, the Swiss Half Fare Card is available for you.
+It is valid for one month and costs CHF 150.
+During this time, you enjoy the same benefits as the regular Half-Fare Travelcard.
+The Swiss Half Fare Card can be obtained either online or at the ticket counter.
+The validity area of both Half-Fare cards is the same as for day tickets.

 Swiss Activities Tip No. 1: Some trains require a reservation for your bike.
 You can see if this is the case for your connection when you buy your ticket online, on the app, at the counter or at the ticket machine.
 The reason for this is that ICN trains only have a certain number of seats available for bicycles.
 Therefore, you need a reservation on these trains between March and October for 5.- CHF.